nttcom/skyway-signaling-gateway/readme.md

 # how to setup TURN

-Since Janus gateway supports [turn rest api draft](https://tools.ietf.org/html/draft-uberti-rtcweb-turn-rest-00), you need to setup turn-rest-api server and turn server (for instance [coturn](https://github.com/coturn/coturn)).
+Since Janus gateway supports [draft spec of turn-rest-api](https://tools.ietf.org/html/draft-uberti-rtcweb-turn-rest-00), you need to setup turn-rest-api server and turn server (for instance [coturn](https://github.com/coturn/coturn)).
 For more detail, [WIP]

 # Testing